Bill Holm Center Advisory Board

 Pat Courtney Gold is a Wasco weaver from the upriver branch of the Chinook Nation, from Scappoose, Oregon.
 She teaches Wasco basketry and lectures about the Columbia River Native cultures.
 She has received a National Endowment for the Arts Heritage Fellowship and the Oregon Governor's Arts Award among other honors.
 Her work is represented in many museum collections.

-Sven Haakanson is a member of the Old Harbor Alutiiq Tribe.
-He is the Executive Director of the Alutiiq Museum, a Native cultural center in Kodiak, Alaska, and holds a Ph.D. in Anthropology from Harvard University.
-Sven has made collections more accessible to Native communities by researching objects in the world’s museums and developing traveling exhibits, educational programs and resources.
+Sven Haakanson was recently hired as the curator of Native American anthropology at the Burke Museum.
+He is a member of the Old Harbor Alutiiq Tribe and holds a Ph.D. in Anthropology from Harvard University.
+He has made collections more accessible to Native communities by researching objects in the world’s museums and developing traveling exhibits, educational programs and resources.